iot49/photo-web/projectBrief.md

 #### Nginx

-The `nginx` service serves static files from the `ui` directory and proxies requests to the `auth`, `doc` and `photos` services.
+The `nginx` service serves static files from the `ui` directory and proxies requests to the `auth`, `files` and `photos` services.
 It is also used to cache images served by the `photos` service.
 The configuration is in `nginx/nginx.conf`.

 #### Photos